-The significance of Marxist criticism to Coolie is undeniable, considering the novel's thematic focus on class, labor, and economic exploitation.
-However, most Marxist interpretations of Indian literature have concentrated on vernacular texts or post-independence fiction, thereby neglecting early Anglophone works such as Coolie.
-Aijaz Ahmad's seminal work In Theory examines the constraints of Third World literature within Western critical frameworks, while providing only cursory mentions of Anand.
-Terry Eagleton, in his examination of Marxism and Literary Criticism, delineates the tools for a class-oriented interpretation of literature, but refrains from expressly applying them to colonial or Indian contexts (Eagleton 3-5).
-This significant gap has resulted in Coolie being under-theorized regarding its interaction with historical materialism and class consciousness, despite Anand's evident ideological connections to Marxist and socialist movements of his era.
+Criticism, delineates the instruments for a class-oriented interpretation of literature, although refrains from expressly applying them to colonial or Indian contexts (Eagleton 3-5).
+This significant gap has resulted in Coolie being little theorized regarding its interaction with historical materialism and class consciousness, despite Anand's evident ideological connections to Marxist and socialist movements of his era.

 Furthermore, the colonial background of Coolie necessitates a sophisticated interpretation that incorporates both Marxist and postcolonial viewpoints.
 The political economy of British India was characterized by systematic deindustrialization, rural hardship, and the integration of Indian labor into global capitalist networks.
-The harsh working conditions in factories, plantations, and domestic service are not merely incidental to Munoo's narrative; they are systemic realities influenced by imperialist policy.
-Scholars such as Ranajit Guha and Partha Chatterjee have critiqued the economic historiography of colonial India, demonstrating that subaltern perspectives were frequently marginalized in both nationalist and colonial discourses.
+The harsh working conditions in factories, plantations, and domestic service are not only incidental to Munoo's narrative; they are systemic realities influenced by imperialist policy.
+Academics such as Ranajit Guha and Partha Chatterjee have criticized the economic historiography of colonial India, demonstrating that subaltern perspectives were frequently marginalized in both nationalist and colonial discourses.
 Coolie restores this overlooked history, providing a literary narrative of the material anguish that supported colonial modernity.